southwick-associates/B4W-19-01/README.md

 ## Overview

-For Southwick internal use only, this represents the analysis for the CO survey.
-Currently working on survey data prep:
+For Southwick internal use only; Dan's portion of the analysis for the CO survey.

-- identifying suspicious respondents for potential removal (code/1-svy/3-flags.R & flag-summary.Rmd)
-- data cleaning to deal with treatment of missing data, respondents to be excluded, and (maybe) outlier identification
-- survey weighting

 ## Usage